 Plugins can handle broken links in WordPress blogs, such as Broken Links Checker and Redirection.

 An outdated blog is a disappointing read.
 It’s also an error that can drop your site from Google SERPs if you fail to update it on time.

-In this instant age of information overload, people do not have the patience to read through pages and pages of old content anymore.
-So make sure to keep your site updated with new information to avoid losing viewers permanently!
+In this instant age of information overload, people no longer have the patience to read through pages and pages of old content.
+So keep your site updated with new information to avoid losing viewers permanently!

 7. Correct Grammar and Enhance Readability

 Even if you check your articles before publishing, there’s a risk you’ll make a mistake.
-You may have even made grammatical errors in the early stages of your blogging career.
+You may have even made grammatical errors early in your blogging career.

 What is readability?

 Readability is how easy it is to understand a piece of text.
 Readability can be determined by various factors, including the number of sentences, words, and syllables in a part of the text.

 To improve readability, you need to have some key strategies in place.
 By following these strategies, your content will be easier to read and understand:

 - Mix some of your adjectives and adverbs.